 I would definitely recommend it for big Star Wars fans.
 If you are a fan of virtual reality, this is a high-quality experience.
 Never seen Star Wars and wouldn’t know a Stormtrooper from a Sith?
 You might skip it.
 The Star Wars fans with me said they would do it again, no question.

 It surprised me that the VOID virtual reality in Downtown Disney cost 30% less (and featured better resolution) than a virtual reality simulator I experienced in a different area.
 How often can you say the Disney-specific option is cheaper?

 If you’re looking for a fun activity to round out an afternoon in Downtown Disney, the VOID should definitely be on your list.
 Maybe the force be with you!

 Did you like this article?
 Make sure to share it with your friends!
 Check below for easy ways to share!

 Want to visit the Disneyland Resort?
 Contact The Magic for Less Travel for more information and a free, no-obligation quote.

 Incoming search terms:

-- downtown disney virtual reality
+- Virtual room downtown disney

-- virtual reality at downtown disney
+- virtual reality star wars experience downtown disney